j50n/deno-proc/wasm/docs/src/part2/ch06-strings.md

 ## Getting a String Back from Odin

-Same pattern in reverse.
-Allocate a buffer, let Odin write into it, then decode:
+When you know the maximum size, allocate a buffer and let Odin write into it:

 ```odin
 import "core:mem"